neos/neos-development-collection/README.md

 ```
 ### HTML Comments

 AFX accepts html comments but they are not transpiled to any fusion.
-However if you are converting html to afx it is allowed to have comments insode and you can use comments for disabeling parts of your afx during testing.
+However if you are converting html to afx it is allowed to have comments inside and you can use comments for disabeling parts of your afx during testing.

 ```
 foo<!-- comment -->bar